 1) Canapés.
-Every magician gets annoyed when they are entertaining a group and, just at the climax of their highly original Ambitious Card routine, only for everyone to turn away for a canapé missing the big finish.
+Every magician gets annoyed when they are entertaining a group and, just at the climax of their favourite card routine, only for everyone to turn away for a canapé missing the big finish.
 My solution is to arrive early and have a word with the waiters walking around with them, show them a quick trick or two and ask them to avoid your groups when they see you performing.
 This is a brilliant tip that saves no end of annoyances.

 2) Notes.
 How many times have you turned up for a job and there are a LOT less people than you expected.
 A professional magician will be good at estimating the right length of time for a number of guests (I’d say approx, 40 guests = 1 hour, 80 guests = 2 hours on average).
 However, sometimes (and not through the fault of anyone in particular), you can go to an event that you have maybe been booked for around 2 hours only to find that there are a lot less people there than you expected.
-My solution – start a Notes file on your IPhone (most pros seem to favour the IPhone for some reason.
+My solution is to start a Notes file on your IPhone (most pros seem to favour the IPhone for some reason.
 Other phones will work fine I imagine.
 Although they won’t look as cool) with a bunch of tricks that is not normally in your A-List set but you can do at a moments notice.
 This has saved me so many times.
-For instance, Card Warp and Sneak Thief with business cards are both great effects that I don’t normally do but I definitely use them when I’m in this situation.

 3) Payment.
-It’s not unreasonable to ask for payment on arrival.
-Many magicians think that invoicing after the event is the professional thing to do.
-In actual fact, for most private parties and weddings, payment on the day or in advance is THIER preferred method (this is different for some corporate events, although I still get paid in advance through the bank for about 95% of mine).
+It’s not unreasonable to ask for payment in advance or on arrival.
+Many professional magicians think that invoicing after the event is the professional thing to do.
+In actual fact, for most private parties and weddings, payment on the day or in advance is their preferred method (this is different for most corporate events, although I still get paid in advance through the bank for about 95% of mine).
 Asking for payment on arrival means they can relax that they don’t have to carry around a wad of cash and also that you don’t get caught out should that person have to dash off or are in the middle of something else when you have finished.
-Early on in my career I would constantly be performing at a wedding breakfast only for the speeches to start unexpectedly early.
-I then had to wait for up to an hour to get paid because I didn’t ask for payment on arrival.

 5) Card Tricks.
 As a professional magician, we tend to learn a lot of card tricks and we like them.
 Love them even.
 A lot.
 Much more than any other person in the world – unfortunately.
 The average person will enjoy a couple of great card tricks as long as they are peppered with other close up miracles.
-Use other objects – mobile phones, money, rings etc. Switch it round.
-Just because you love that 10 phase Oil and Water routine, doesn’t mean your audience will.
-And it’s not about you, it’s about them.
+Use other objects such as mobile phones, money, rings etc. Switch it round.
+It’s not about you, it’s about them.
 Don’t be selfish and you’ll find audiences respond to you better.

 8) Souvenirs.
 One big problem magicians have is getting people to remember their name in the future (so they can hopefully get booked for future events).
 My solution to this is to do lots of tricks with my name attached.
 For instance, in my fork bending routine, I will put my name on one side and ask them to sign the other.
 My envelopes have my sticker on etc. There are hundreds of things you can do and it’s all beneficial to the audience.
 People love to take home magical objects – the fact that it’s got your name on is just a bonus for you.

 10) Social Media.
 If you are constantly just taking pictures of empty dining tables and using the witty title ‘My office for the evening…’ you are just annoying people.
-No one cares.
-I’m not saying I get it right, but I’ve found that the people that do this type of thing have the least followers (unless they follow 10,000 people themselves and then pat themselves on the back because they have 10,000 followers.
-Or they’ve just bought some).
-Also, constantly just asking if people are wanting a magician is pointless too.
-If people are following you, they like you already (I assume).
 Try to be funny and creative.
 Maybe film a few tricks and put them up.
 Take a few pictures when you’re out and about.
-Think about how people you enjoy to follow do their twitter.
+Think about how people you enjoy to follow do their social media.
 Do you like to follow anyone that just brags constantly?
-Do more interesting things than just saying that you are performing at another wedding.
-Like I say, I’m not sure I get this right myself, if you want to see mine, my twitter is here
+Do more interesting things than just saying that you are performing at an event.